leon2968/my_portfolio/README.md

 # License

 This template is completely open source and free to use.
 Use it for client projects or your own portfolio project.
-Also Credits to [Manu Arora](https://github.com/manuarora700).
+Also credits to [Manu Arora](https://github.com/manuarora700).

 # Support